etlegacy/etlegacy-docs/etltv.rst

 > 2.8X.X

-* Added lua support to ETLTV
-  * Main differences from legacy mod for scripts:
+* Added lua support to ETLTV.
+Main differences from legacy mod for scripts:

-    remove some hooks and functions that are not relevant to tvgame add et.gentity_get access to master server entityState_t and entityShared_t structs add et.level_get added access to level_locals_t struct add et.ps_get access to master server players playerState_t struct add et.gclient_get access to viewers gclient_t struct add et.client_set access to viewers gclient_t struct only viewers struct is writeable (at least as of now) remove and add a bunch of accessible fields add et.TeleportPlayer( clientnum, vec3_t origin, vec3_t angles ) add clientnum = et.MasterClientNumberFromString( string ) searches through master clients for one partial match with string
+  * Removed some hooks and functions that are not relevant to tvgame
+  * Added et.gentity_get access to master server entityState_t and entityShared_t structs
+  * Added et.level_get added access to level_locals_t struct
+  * Added et.ps_get access to master server players playerState_t struct
+  * Added et.gclient_get access to viewers gclient_t struct
+  * Added et.client_set access to viewers gclient_t struct
+  * Only viewers struct is writeable (at least as of now)
+  * Removed and add a bunch of accessible fields
+  * Added et.TeleportPlayer( clientnum, vec3_t origin, vec3_t angles )
+  * Added clientnum = et.MasterClientNumberFromString( string ) searches through master clients for one partial match with string

 NOTE: lua works only for sv_pure 0 slave server because otherwise lua scripts cannot be read (in short because of extension whitelist in file system, might be not possible to properly fix)